Ciggen/BANTHE/README.md

 ~29% of optimized trips use boat segments

 Contact
-Developed as part of a Master's thesis (2024).
-For questions or collaboration inquiries, contact: sondresiger@hotmail.no
+Developed as part of a Master's thesis (2024) at NHH - authors Sondre Sejersted Siger & Eirik Korshamn.
+For questions or collaboration inquiries, contact: sondresiger@hotmail.no.

+## 📱 App
+Although slightly outside the core scope of this thesis, we are also developing an app (see the app/ folder) to visualize the optimized transport solutions.

+The current MVP (minimum viable product) supports:

+Loading results from a selected optimization scenario

+Selecting a start cluster and viewing routes to all possible destination clusters

+The app can be downloaded and run locally on any computer with Python installed.
+This makes it accessible for those who want to explore the model's outputs interactively, either for further analysis or demonstration purposes.

+A more advanced version is currently under development—for our personal portfolios and for anyone interested in engaging with the model in a user-friendly format.